Deep reinforcement learning for process design: Review and perspective

 \section{Abstract}

 The transformation towards renewable energy and feedstock supply in the chemical industry requires new conceptual process design approaches.
-Recently, breakthroughs in artificial intelligence offer opportunities to accelerate this transition.
-Specifically, deep reinforcement learning, a subclass of machine learning, has shown the potential to solve complex decision-making problems and aid sustainable process design.
-We survey state-of-the-art research in reinforcement learning for process design through three major elements: (i) information representation, (ii) agent architecture, and (iii) environment and reward.
+Recently, deep reinforcement learning, a subclass of machine learning, has shown the potential to solve complex decision-making problems and aid sustainable process design.
+However, its suitability in static process design still needs to be examined.
+We discuss the advantages and disadvantages of reinforcement learning for process design.
+Then, we survey state-of-the-art research through three major elements: (i) information representation, (ii) agent architecture, and (iii) environment and reward.
 Moreover, we discuss perspectives on underlying challenges and promising future works to unfold the full potential of reinforcement learning for process design in chemical engineering.

 \textbf{Keywords:} Process synthesis, deep reinforcement learning, machine learning, chemical engineering, artificial intelligence, graph neural network